Narrow-gauge railways in Europe: Spain

 In Spain there is an extensive 1250 km system of gauge railways, in the north of the country, operated by Renfe (until 2013 by FEVE) and EuskoTren.
 The former FEVE and EuskoTren form the longest narrow-gauge network in Europe.

 Near Madrid, on the mountain range of Guadarrama runs a mountain train through a short but extremely sinuous track, operated by Renfe.

 Separate metre-gauge railways are operated by the FGC (Ferrocarrils de la Generalitat de Catalunya, Catalan regional government railways), the FGV (Ferrocarrils de la Generalitat Valenciana, Valencian regional government railways).

-The SFM (Serveis Ferroviaris de Mallorca) operates on the island of Majorca.
-Also on the island of Majorca, the FS (Ferrocarril de Sóller) operates a gauge electrified railway and connecting tramway.
+The SFM (Serveis Ferroviaris de Mallorca) operates on the island of Mallorca.
+Also on the island of Mallorca, the FS (Ferrocarril de Sóller) operates a gauge electrified railway and connecting tramway.